kgrid-demos/crowdsort/README.md

 ### Deployment

-The CrowdSort is a web app us hosted on Heroku.
+The CrowdSort is a web app hosted on Heroku.
 Details can be found on the [Heroku readme](heroku.md).

 ### Authors